-Lars Gamfeldt: I am a lecturer in marine benthic ecology at the Department for marine sciences, University of Gothenburg, in Sweden.
-My main interests concern the causes and consequences of biodiversity.
-Currently I am the sole person in my research group, though I collaborate with many great people, such as John Griffin (UK), Jon Lefcheck (US), Jarrett Byrnes (US), Fabian Roger (Swe), Christian Alsterberg (Swe), Micael Jonsson (Swe) and Janne Bengttson (Swe).
+Lars Gamfeldt, Principle Investigator: Lars is a senior lecturer in marine benthic ecology at the Department for marine sciences, University of Gothenburg, in Sweden.
+His main interests concern the causes and consequences of changes biodiversity.
+Lars is involved in many collaborations with e.g. John Griffin (UK), Jon Lefcheck (US), Jarrett Byrnes (US), Fabian Roger (Swe), Micael Jonsson (Swe), Tord Snäll (Swe) and Janne Bengtsson (Swe).

-I strongly believe that we scientists need to lead by example when it comes to issues such as climate breakdown and biodiversity loss.
+Lars strongly believes that scientists need to lead by example when it comes to issues such as climate breakdown and biodiversity loss.

-Fabian Roger: Fabian worked with questions concerning the consequences of losing species in the rare biosphere.
+Fabian Roger, PhD student: Fabian worked with questions concerning the consequences of losing species in the rare biosphere.
 He’s currently a postdoc at Lund University.